haberdashPI/vscode-master-key/notes.md

               VSCode
             - [X] replace with tree view (it's more reliable and probably a better UX)
             - [X] update the integration tests (should be simpler now)
-        - [ ] refactor locking code; it's similar and messy across the three binding commands (do, ignore and prefix)
+        - [X] refactor locking code; it's similar and messy across the three binding commands (do, ignore and prefix)
+        - [ ] update the image of the suggestion palette
+        - [ ] delete `keybindingPaletteOpen` and related context variables (they are no longer needed)
     - [X] install latest version on my pet
-    - [ ] wait a day or two: see if anything comes up now that we've installed the latest versions
+    - [ ] wait a day or two: if this adds items under misc. cleanup, keep waiting
+    - [ ] verify that an older setup will cause the extension to flag an error
-    - [ ] merge PR; don't release a new version yet
+    - [ ] merge PR
-    - [ ] TODO: decorators aren't working
+    - [ ] release new version on both extension stores
     - [ ] CI
         - [x] setup CI unit tests for rust
         - [x] setup rust coverage